jayprophit/Docker/Documentation.md

 **Terminal:** docker run --interactiv --tty --name my-ubuntu-container ubuntu:22.04
 ```

-it will only show a short version of a list as its in a stopped state.
+It will only show a short version of a list as its in a stopped state.
 To list the container type:
 ```markdown
 **Terminal:** docker ps
 ```